Prophetic Art Stories

 God gave Merita an understanding of how all of them fitted together.
 Each painting led into the next with an Anzac alliance which combined ALL the works as a visual sentence!
 Listen to the video to hear and see the results.
 We definitely did not contrive this and I had no idea of any connection between them as we were going along.
 It was very humbling to be the facilitator and I’m really looking forward to the next one!

 Well, here I am at the airport again, this time off to Fiji to paint at a Sounds of the Nations worship conference, having just got back from the UK three weeks ago, painting at another Sounds of the Nations worship conference.

-The senior pastors and organisers of the conference, Jarrod and Victoria Cooper, head up several campuses in Hull in the mid north of England.
-They recently became the English directors for SOTN.
+The senior pastors and organisers of the conference, Jarrod and Victoria Cooper head up several campuses in Hull in the mid north and they recently became the English directors for SOTN.
 They’ve published several books and had the hit single; “Majesty”.

 The first night of the conference was an amazing treat.
-Held in the 800-year-old Hull minster, with millennia-old acoustics, it was an amazing event.
+Held in the 800-year-old Hull Minster, with millennia-old acoustics, was an astounding event.
 To try to put that into words just doesn’t cut it.
 Generations, decades and centuries of art, architectural adornments and history have gone into the building.
 It’s awe-inspiring just being there but to have the opportunity to really worship there was stupendous.